-While riding has always been popular in sunny Southwest Florida, our motorcycle accident lawyers know our roads are perilous.
+While riding has always been popular in sunny Southwest Florida, our motorcycle accident lawyers know our roads are hazardous.
 Motorists in larger automobiles simply do not watch out for those on two wheels.
 Compounding the problem is the fact that motorcyclists are more vulnerable.
 They are not as equally protected by a shield of steel and airbags.
 That means the injuries they sustain are more likely to be catastrophic, and possibly even fatal.

 These injuries can occur even when the rider operates his or her bike with the utmost concern for safe riding.
 This is due in part to the decreased visibility of a motorcycle with only two wheels and less lighting than even the smallest of automobiles.

 The National Highway Traffic Safety Administration (NHTSA), motorcyclists are 20 times more likely to be killed in a crash than passenger car occupants per vehicle miles traveled.

 For those who survive, the U.S. Centers for Disease Control and Prevention reports common motorcycle injuries can include:

 - Leg and feet injuries (30 percent of all injured riders)